GregValiant/GV-PostProcessors/README.md

 	A re-write that has been submitted to UM.
 It includes additional options like "Frequency" of the insertion.

 Zhop On Travel:
 	Adds Z-hops to a file within a range of layers based on the length of a travel move.
 The hop height and minimum travel are user defined.
 This is not dependent on retractions and is compatible with Z-Hops enabled in Cura.
-It is not compatible with One-at-a-Time mode
+It is not compatible with One-at-a-Time mode.
+	Retractions have been added and occur if there isn't already one in place when the new Zhop's are added.
+	This is compatible with firmware retraction, relative extrusion, and extra prime amount.

 -----------------------------------------------------------------------------
 Plugin Extensions for Cura: